 And at this point Reina chimes in and says "Both.
 We'll get both." just so we don't have to hear about its prettiness anymore.

+We wait.
+And we wait.
 Another waitress comes by asks if we need anything else, and we tell her that we already ordered another round from our waitress.
+And we wait.